foobar167/junkyard/students_exercises/ReadMe.md

 Maps generation using the pipeline in file [`./additional_data/Pix2Pix_GAN_implementation.ipynb`](./additional_data/Pix2Pix_GAN_implementation.ipynb).

 After your internship, you can continue your studies with the following course: "Practical Deep Learning for Coders" (https://course.fast.ai/).

+P.S.
+There is no `models` directory, because models took up too much space.